ghc-proposals/ghc-proposals/proposals/0378-dependent-type-design.rst

 This approach keeps things simple for now; we might imagine retaining the knowledge that ``n = 5`` when, say, the right-hand side of a ``let`` is in the Static Subset, but we leave that achievement for later.

+Note that to demonstrate why this is useful, we had to use a function (``vReplicate``) that uses the retained quantifier ``foreach``.
+This is because we need to be able to use a `dependent pattern-match`_ on the argument to be able to gain any useful knowledge for type-checking about it, since we can't look at the right-hand side of the binding.
+But the dependent pattern-match is only available with a retained quantifier like ``foreach``.
+Thus, it's likely that we won't need to support term variables in types until some retained quantifier as well as dependent pattern-matching have been added to the language.

 Dependent application and the Static Subset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^